 This luminescent parade of silver hippo was enhanced by my discovery, earlier that day, of Dom Perignon in my host’s pantry.
 This is what life was like for me on Lake Naivasha; I’m digging around for a jar of chutney and I find a case of champagne.
 Imported for private Balloon Safari voyages, the bottles had remained unopened for 13 years.
-I telephoned the owner of the Naivasha Vineyards, who said, “There’s only one way to find out if it’s any good, Delta.
+I phoned the owner of Naivasha Vineyards, who said, “There’s only one way to find out if it’s any good, Delta.
 Bring a bottle tonight!’

 The lake attracts the luminous for good reason; it is peaceful, private, and immensely beautiful.
 One of the features that make it so attractive is the African fish eagle, which cocks its head back before delivering its haunting call.
-The lake is also home to malachite kingfisher, goliath heron, and elegant yellow barked acacia trees.
+The lake is also home to malachite kingfisher, goliath heron, and the elegant yellow barked acacia trees.

 Oria’s family home, Sirocco House, is bordered by tall cypress and pepper trees, plus 3,000 acres, including waterfront.
 A few years ago Oria created the guest cottages known as Olerai House, and began to entertain visitors with gourmet picnics on Crescent Island, a wildlife sanctuary reached by boat.
 There are hikes to the Crater Lake rim, first class bird watching, horse back riding nearby.
 But what you really want to do with the Douglas-Hamiltons is talk about elephants, or better yet, go on one of their Elephant Watching safaris.